zliobaite/FAIRML/README.md

 # FAIRML
-Methods for non-discriminatory machine learning and data mining
+Methods for fairness-aware machine learning and data mining